-To preserve wild species and natural habitats in coastal marine ecosystems, in agricultural systems and valuable semi-natural agricultural habitats and forests.
+To preserve wild species and natural habitats.
 Implementation of Recommendation (91) 25 of the Standing Committee.
-Implement obligations of Article 2 and of relevant obligations of the Convention on Biological Diversity.
+Implementation of obligations of Article 2 and of relevant provisions of the Convention on Biological Diversity.
 Co-ordination with the European Union with regards to mainstreaming biodiversity issues.
 Introduction of biological diversity considerations into sectoral policies is an important permanent activity as success in conservation of biological diversity relies in a great part in how it is integrated in other policies.